Student Code of Conduct

 -

 - Falsification: Forgery, alteration or misuse of University documents, records, instruments of identification, computer programs, or accounts.
+Students must provide complete and truthful information about themselves.

 - Unauthorized Access: Unauthorized access to any University building or unauthorized possession, duplication or use of means of access (Bulldog card, keys, etc.) to any university building or failing to timely report a lost key or Bulldog card with access to university housing or buildings.